Smart "Predict, then Optimize"

+The final step, \eqref{der4}, in the derivation of our convex surrogate SPO+ loss function involves approximating the concave (nonconvex) function $z^\ast(\cdot)$ with a first-order expansion.
+Namely, we apply the bound $z^*(2f(x_i)) = 2z^\ast(f(x_i)) \leq 2f(x_i)^Tw^\ast(c_i)$, which can be viewed as a first-order approximation of $z^\ast(f(x_i))$ based on a supergradient computed at $c_i$ (i.e., it holds that $w^\ast(c_i) \in \partial z^\ast(c_i)$).
+Note that if $f(x_i)=c_i$, then $\ellT(f(x_i),c_i)=\ellS(f(x_i),c_i)=0$ which implies that when minimizing SPO+, intuitively we are trying to get $f(x_i)$ to be close to $c_i$.
+Therefore, one might expect $w^\ast(c_i)$ to be a near-optimal solution to $P(2f(x_i))$ and thus inequality \eqref{der4} would be a reasonable approximation.
+In fact, Section \ref{sec:consistency} provides a consistency property under some assumptions that would suggest the prediction $f(x_i)$ is indeed reasonably close to the expected value of $c_i$ if the prediction model is trained on a sufficiently large dataset.

-Next, we state the following proposition which formally shows that, in addition to the SPO+ loss being an upper bound on the SPO loss, the SPO+ loss function is convex in $\hat{c}$.
-(This follows immediately from the convexity of the support function $\supp(\cdot)$.)
-Note that while the SPO+ loss is convex in $\hat c$, in general it is not differentiable since $\supp(\cdot)$ is not generally differentiable.
-However, we can easily compute subgradients of the SPO+ loss by utilizing the oracle $w^\ast(\cdot)$, namely since $w^\ast(-\tilde c) \in \partial \supp(\tilde c)$ the chain rule implies that $2(w^\ast(c) - w^\ast(2\hat c - c)) \in \partial\ellS(\hat c, c)$.
-We exploit this fact in developing computational approaches in Section \ref{sec:algorithms}.
+Next, we state the following proposition which formally shows that the SPO+ loss is an upper bound on the SPO loss and it is function is convex in $\hat{c}$.
+Note that while the SPO+ loss is convex in $\hat c$, in general it is not differentiable since $\supp(\cdot)$ is not generally differentiable. {\blockedit However, Proposition \ref{prop:convex_ub} also shows that $2(w^\ast(c) - w^\ast(2\hat c - c))$ is a subgradient of the SPO+ loss, which is utilized in developing computational approaches in Section \ref{sec:algorithms}.